Getting started with Quarkus Flow

 ./mvnw quarkus:dev

-You should see a JSON response with the message produced by the workflow.
+You should see a JSON response containing the message generated by your workflow tasks.